CiarenceW/ReAction/README.md

 ## How to use <a name="howtouse"></a>

 ### Basics <a name="basics"></a>
-Under the "View" tab in the editor, you enable the suspiciously familiar ReInput Actions window.
+Under the "View" tab in the editor, you enable the suspiciously familiar ReAction Actions window.
 Then, you define a new action, you give it a name, a KeyCode, and an activation condition.

 This activation condition can be one of the following: